-The clerk is often the first person small claims court litigants interact with in their case.
+We recommend contacting the Childress County court clerk before proceeding down to the courthouse to file your action.
 The clerk is knowledgeable at all of the procedures and will be able to inform you of any specific local procedures for Childress County.
 We recommend calling the clerk’s office to ensure the courthouse is open.
-Also, while the clerk can answer questions about procedures, the clerk cannot give legal advice.
+Remember, the court clerk is trained to assist with procedural questions, but is not able to give legal advice.

 The justice of the peace for Childress County presides over small claims court actions for Childress County.

 Small claims court litigants in Texas normally represent themselves without an attorney.
 This is because cases involving $10,000 or less usually do not justify the cost of an attorney.
 You are not required to have an attorney, but you are allowed one.
 (Government Code 28.003).